The Average Business Loan Rates in 2025: What To Expect

 Traditional lending institutions have been making it increasingly more difficult for businesses to get loans, which has recently propelled other sources of financing, such as merchant cash advances and business lines of credit, into the spotlight.

-However, this financing source diversity makes it hard to predict the average loan rates for 2024.
+However, this financing source diversity makes it hard to predict the average rates on the market today.

 Understanding How Rates Work